symfony/symfony-docs/best_practices/controllers.rst

 Routing Configuration
 ---------------------

-To load routes defined as annotations in your controllers, add the following configuration to the main routing configuration file:
+To load routes defined as annotations in your controllers and if you are not using Symfony Flex, add the following configuration to the annotation routing configuration file:

 .. code-block:: yaml

-    # config/routes.yaml
+    # config/routes/annotations.yaml
     controllers:
-        resource: '../src/Controller/'
+        resource: '../../src/Controller/'
         type:     annotation

 This configuration will load annotations from any controller stored inside the